 The benefits of home-working are huge but what about the working from home hazards?
-Health & Safety consultant, Sarah Daniels, shares her top tips to help keep you in tip-top shape.
+Health & Safety consultant, Sarah Daniels, shares her top tips for home worker safety.

 Working from home does have lots of benefits.
 I have been doing it for over 13 years now.
 There is no commute to work for a start and you can be more flexible with the hours worked.
-If it is managed correctly it is thought that there is the potential of higher productivity and if you are an employer lower absenteeism and better staff retention.
+If managed correctly, home-based working results in higher productivity, lower absenteeism, and better staff retention.

 The RedCat Team regularly work from my home and their own homes.
 One member has a new baby; he will work when it suits him and her waking hours.
 Another works at home occasionally to save on the train fare when no client meetings are planned.

 But home-working does not suit everyone or all types of work.
 And because you’re in your own home it can be easy to overlook some of the safeguards you’d take for granted in an office.
 Below we list the top 8 working from home hazards and what you can do to make the very best of those home-working advantages.

 The equipment you use needs to be fit for purpose for home worker safety!
 An ancient slow clunky computer would drive my impatient soul to distraction.
 I have a lightweight small laptop (see Manual Handling) but have invested in a docking station to help my aging posture and eyesight!